Washington Chapter Officers for 2017 -2018

 MARINE CORPS – Mr. Jonathan R. Newell

-COAST GUARD – LTJG Mark Sanchez, USCGR, MPA, CDFM-A, CGFM
+COAST GUARD – Lieutenant Mark M. Sanchez, CDFM-A, CGFM, PMP

-A native of Albuquerque, NM, LTJG Sanchez has received numerous honors and awards for his dedicated service, including 3 Coast Guard Achievement Medals and a Commandants Letter of Commendation.
-He holds a Bachelor’s degree in Political Science and a Masters degree in Public Administration from American Military University.
-He is a member of the Delta Epsilon Tau and Golden Key International Honor Societies.
-In 2012, he received the Certified Defense Financial Manager with Acquisitions Specialty (CDFM-A) and Certified Government Financial Manager (CGFM) designations.
+LT Sanchez resides in Alexandria, VA with his wife and young son.
+He serves as the Coast Guard Vice President of the Washington, D.C. chapter of the American Society of Military Comptrollers and is a sitting member of the Coast Guard Mutual Assistance Board of Control.
+LT Sanchez has received numerous honors and awards for his dedicated service, including two Coast Guard Commendation Medals, three Coast Guard Achievement Medals, and a Commandants Letter of Commendation.
+He holds a B.A. in Political Science and a Masters Degree in Public Administration (MPA) from American Military University.
+He is a Certified Defense Financial Manager with Acquisitions Specialty (CDFM-A), Certified Government Financial Manager (CGFM), and Project Management Professional (PMP).

 CORPORATE / RETIRED – Ms. Deb Del Mar